-Prior to his appointment to Rochester, Ben and Liesl were Corps Officers at The Salvation Army Devonport, and Chaplain to Employment Plus Devonport.
+Ben was previously a Salvation Army Officer appointed to the Rochester Corps.
+Prior to his appointment to Rochester, Ben and his wife, Liesl, were Corps Officers at The Salvation Army Devonport, and Chaplain to Employment Plus Devonport.

 In order to become a Salvation Army Officer, you first must complete two years of training at a training college.
 In Ben’s situation, this was at Catherine Booth College, Melbourne, which is part of the (then) MCD University of Divinity, now University of Divinity.
 He completed a Graduate Diploma in Theology, and is currently studying a Masters in Divinity.